SAURABHPATIL211/SP/README.md

-[1] The Titanic Dataset are the Static datasets, which are in the form of Comma Separated Values(.csv) as shown in figure below.
+[1] The Titanic Dataset are the Static datasets, which are in the form of Comma Separated Values(.csv).

 [2] For Training the Titanic Dataset,